lewispak/Digital-Hippo/README.md

 <a href="https://digital-hippo-production.up.railway.app/" target="_blank">To view live demo, click here.</a>

-If you have any questions, contact me on the details below.
+If you have any questions you can contact me on the details below.

-You can contact me on:
+Contact:
 <br>
 <a href="https://www.linkedin.com/in/lewispakoti/" target="_blank">Linkedin</a>
 <br>